top of page

 For rural developments, investors should clearly understand:

 Projects that rely heavily on aspirational growth, untested markets, or single-source demand warrant heightened scrutiny.
-In recent years, many ski resort, high-end condominium, and lake developments have come filed under the rural category attracting investors for the expediency of the I-526e approval, but are these good investments?
-Well that depends on each investor's risk tolerance and ultimate goal.
-While rural and luxury developments can rapidly change from economic variability restraining construction lending and tourism, the conditional green card will arrive the fastest.
-However, given these areas are often only used 3 - 6 months out the year, the cash flow is often weaker leading to longer repayment periods from delays in exit opportunities.
-For many investors currently in the US on H-1B, F-1, and J-1, these categories tend to be more risky in the return of capital and ensuring your permanent green card is received through project completion and job creation.
+In recent years, many ski resort, high-end condominium, and lake developments have emerged under the rural category, attracting investors for the expediency of the I-526E approval.
+But are these good investments?
+That depends on each investor's risk tolerance and ultimate goal.
+While rural and luxury developments can rapidly change due to economic variability, the conditional green card will arrive the fastest.
+However, given that these areas are often only used 3 to 6 months out of the year, cash flow can be weaker, leading to longer repayment periods due to delays in exit opportunities.
+For many investors currently in the U.S. on H-1B, F-1, and J-1 visas, these categories tend to be riskier in terms of capital return and ensuring permanent green card status through project completion and job creation.

 In contrast, projects in established high unemployment urban or suburban areas often benefit from broader economic ecosystems, diversified demand, and deeper labor markets.
-These urban areas typically still have reserved status through the HUA category and have more economic stability often providing a streamlined return of capital timeline met without delays.
-For domestic foreign investors, these categories are strong for ensuring you receive your full, unconditional green card, while collecting your principal in a fixed timeline without delays.
+These urban areas typically still have reserved status through the HUA category and offer more economic stability, often providing a streamlined return of capital timeline without delays.
+For domestic foreign investors, these categories are strong for ensuring you receive your full, unconditional green card while collecting your principal in a fixed timeline without delays.

 Capital Stack Position and Downside Protection